mfidino/mfidino.github.io/blog/_posts/2021-9-9-area_under_two_curves.md

 auc_area / total_area
 ```

 So there is about 50% overlap between these two curves.
 However, let's double check our work.
-We can also pretty easily calculate the area between these two curves because that is the integral of the difference between them.
+We can also pretty easily calculate the area between these two curves as that is the integral of the difference between them.
+The area between the two curves is this section here:

 ```R
 # check work, calcualte area between the curves